 There is no uniform structure to the State Court System.
 Each state has its own system but most states operate similarly to the Federal Court System in that there are several levels of courts including trial courts, intermediate appellate courts and supreme courts.

 8. Long Arm Statute: Definition & Example

-Long arm statute refers to the jurisdiction a court has over out-of-state defendant corporations.
+Long-arm statute refers to the jurisdiction a court has over out-of-state defendant corporations.
 International Shoe v.
-Washington was a landmark case that set precedent for establishing the right for government to use the long arm statute to bring an action against a defendant corporation.
+State of Washington was a landmark case that set precedent for establishing the right for government to use the long-arm statute to bring an action against a defendant corporation.

 9. Court Functions: Original and Appellate Jurisdiction